Adding & Dropping Classes

 terms or students may apply for refunds through the Office of Admissions & Records.

-GPA; however, excess "W" notations may result in poor progress or
+point average; however, excess "W" notation may result in (1) poor

 Students may withdraw from a class with extenuating circumstances after the

-the class is being passed with a minimum grade of D. If approved, the petition
+that the class is being passed with a minimum of a "D" grade and

-will be considered are acute medical problems, acute personal or family problems,
+that will be considered are acute medical problem, acute

-employment-related problems, or other similar circumstances preventing a student
+similar circumstances preventing a student from completing the